 Where a Customer proposes that any DSC Security be provided not substantially in accordance with the DSC Credit Rules, the CDSP will convene a meeting of the Credit Committee and table the Customer's proposal; and the CDSP will not be required to accept the Customer's proposal unless and until the Credit Committee have approved such proposal.

-A Customer who has provided DSC Security may request the CDSP to release such DSC Security (in whole or in part), and following such request, provided the requirements of paragraph 3.3.4 are satisfied, the CDSP will as soon as reasonably practicable and in any event within [ ] days after such request, comply with such request.
+A Customer who has provided DSC Security may request the CDSP to release such DSC Security (in whole or in part), and following such request, provided the requirements of paragraph 3.3.4 are satisfied, the CDSP will as soon as reasonably practicable and in any event within [ten (10) Business Days after such request, comply with such request.

-The requirement is that at the date [ ] Business Days before the date of release or reduction the amount of the Customer's DSC Indebtedness is less than [ ]% of the Customer's Unsecured Credit Limit.
+The requirement is that at the date two (2) Business Days before the date of release or reduction the amount of the Customer's DSC Indebtedness is less than 70% of the Customer's DSC Credit Limit (following the release of the DSC Security).

-An instrument of DSC Security shall not form part of the DSC; and no provision or modification of the DSC, nor any inconsistency between the DSC and any such instrument, and nothing done by the CDSP pursuant to the DS, shall prejudice of invalidate such instrument.
+An instrument of DSC Security shall not form part of the DSC; and no provision or modification of the DSC, nor any inconsistency between the DSC and any such instrument, and nothing done by the CDSP pursuant to the DSC, shall prejudice of invalidate such instrument.

 DSC Indebtedness